-For this, we turn once again to turn to the amazing Alison Green of Ask a Manager, who gives us seven questions we can't ask -- plus, ways to find out the answer without embarrassing ourselves.
-The full list is here, but these were a few that stuck out to us:
+For this, we turn once again to turn to the amazing Alison Green of Ask a Manager, who gives us seven questions we can’t ask — plus, ways to find out the answer without embarrassing ourselves.
+The full list is US News, but these were a few that stuck out to us:

 Can I Really Use Those Benefits?